-Our analysis found that the proportion of women B&A academic staff from ethnic minorities was a little lower (42%) than that of all women B&A academic staff combined (44%).
+Our analysis found that the proportion of minority ethnic women among B&A academic staff was a little lower (42%) than that of all women B&A academic staff combined (44%) (see Fig. 9).
 When we examined academic staff by ethnicity, we also found that the gender employment gap was significantly wider for staff of Black and Other ethnicities.
 Just 32% of Black B&A academic staff and 35% of those who self-identified as belonging to an 'Other' ethnic group were women in 2018/19.
 The gender balance by ethnicity does not seem to differ much between those on atypical contracts and those on regular (permanent and fixed-term) contracts.
 However, the actual numbers of staff on atypical contracts from Mixed and Other ethnicities were too small to allow for statistically meaningful comparisons (see Fig. 10).